acf-quizbowl/acf-quizbowl.github.io/tournaments/2_winter/2024-25/2024-winter.md

 ## Packet submission

+> [!NOTE]
-<i>Note: Please read this section carefully as packet submission guidelines have changed for 2024 ACF Winter.</i>
+> Please read this section carefully as packet submission guidelines have changed for 2024 ACF Winter.

 Any team with at least two people on it who played a regular, collegiate, academic quizbowl tournament* (either as a college student or high school student) prior to September 1st, 2023, is required to either (a) submit a half-packet, or (b) pay an opt-out fee.
 ACF is introducing an opt-out fee this year to reduce the number of late submissions received.
 High school teams attending a high school-only mirror are exempt from this requirement.

 Please email [winter@acf-quizbowl.com](mailto:winter@acf-quizbowl.com) if you are unsure whether your team is required to submit a half-packet.
 A team that is not required to submit a packet may submit an optional half-packet by September 29, 2024 for a $50 discount.